-While Concessionaire CTS Contributions are a known and escalating payment by the Concessionaires to the Department under the new CLA, a decline in rental car transaction days (up to the 5-day maximum) may cause a reduction in the CFC revenues that would otherwise have been used to pay up to 41% of annual APM System Capital Costs and APM System M&O Costs.
+While Concessionaire CTS Contributions pursuant to the CLA are a known and escalating payment by the Concessionaires to the Department, a decline in rental car transaction days (up to the 5-day maximum) may cause a reduction in the CFC revenues that would otherwise have been used to pay up to 41% of annual APM System Capital Costs and APM System M&O Costs.
 If that were to occur, it is currently expected by the Department that revenues from public parking and other sources at the Airport would be used to pay those costs.

 Pursuant to the CLA, if CFC revenues remaining after annual ConRAC Capital Costs plus Concessionaire CTS Contributions are greater than the 41% share of APM System Capital Costs and APM System M&O Costs, a portion of the excess amount is to be distributed as an abatement of Concessionaire CTS Contributions and a portion is distributed to the Department to pay other CFC-eligible costs.
-The financial forecasts presented in this Report do not result in any abatement to the ConRAC Concessionaires during the Forecast Period, and for that reason, are not shown on Figure 28.

-Figure 28 also shows the sources of revenue under the CLA, including revenue from the Concession Fee, Land Rent, the M&O Fee, and the Concessionaire CTS Contribution.
+Figure 11 also shows the sources of revenue under the CLA, including revenue from the Concession Fee, Land Rent, the M&O Fee, and the Concessionaire CTS Contribution.